jdrabble/flag-game/README.md

 ## Future Developments

-- Add progressively more difficult levels, where the flags get harder (the game starts with the most common/major nation flags and increasingly shows less widely recognised/smaller nation flags) and the time to complete the game gets shorter.
+- Add progressively more difficult levels, where the flags get harder (the game starts with the most common/major nation flags and increasingly shows less widely recognised/smaller nation flags).